zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 There has been consideration of using autonomous systems for militarization.
 This could be for making military based decisions or using these systems to take action on made military decisions.

-Students can watch this video to learn more about Slaughterbots: https://www.youtube.com/watch?v=9CO6M2HsoIA
+Students can watch this [video](https://www.youtube.com/watch?v=9CO6M2HsoIA) to learn more about Slaughterbots

 <!-- discussion of ITAR, weapons, discussion of stopping war robots; robotics weapons vs chemical weapons; strong regulations? -->